M

 • ·Cycle length varies month to month — variation of ±3–5 days is typical for most women

-• ·Periods typically last 3–7 days; flow is heaviest in days 1–2
+• ·Periods typically last 3–7 days; flow is heaviest in the first 1–2 days, then tapers

 • ·Significant weight change (gain or loss) can disrupt cycle timing and regularity